marcelo-msbg/VIsionCameraDemo/README.md

-# Version 1 - Up to Frame Processor configuration.
+# Version 2 - Up to Frame Processor Plugin configuration.

 What will be added in the near future:

-- Frame Processor Plugin for Java and Objective-C
 - Installation of OpenCV in Java and Objective-C
 - YUV420 conversion to RGB in native code
 - Image processing in native code using OpenCV